oddbird/oddsite/content/2016/09/30/cssconf.rst

 2. Impose artificial bounds
 3. Repurpose existing solutions
 4. Combine existing solutions
-5. Use open-source code (this seems like an extension of 3 and 4)
+5. Use open source code (this seems like an extension of 3 and 4)

 Of course,
 this summary barely does justice